Akuli/python-tutorial/getting-started.md

 ```

 Square brackets `[]` and curly brackets `{}` cannot be used to change
 the evaluation order.
-They do something completely else.
+We'll learn more about what they do later.

 ```py
 >>> [1 + 2] * 3